kide-vm/kide/lib/soml/compiler/README.md

 Since the machine is virtual, we have to define it, and since it is oo we define it in objects.

 Also it is important to define how instructions operate, which is is in a physical machine would be by changing the contents of registers or some stack.

 Our machine is not a register machine, but an object machine: it operates directly on objects and also has no separate stack, only objects.
-There are a number of objects which are accessible, and one can think of these (their addresses) as register contents.
-(And one wouldn't be far off as that is the implementation.)

-The objects the machine works on are:

-- Message
-- Frame
-- Self
-- NewMessage

-and working on means, these are the only objects which the machine accesses.
-Ie all others would have to be moved first.
+There is only one object which is accessible, basically meaning pinned to a register, the Message.

+One can think of the Message as an oo replacement of the stack.

 When a Method needs to make a call, it creates a NewMessage object.
 Messages contain return addresses (yes, plural) and arguments.